Sunday, 24 December 2023

 Answer: It appears that we should be careful regarding this practice not to send it on the actual day of the festival (lest they think we are celebrating) but rather on a day before or after.

-Interestingly this responsum along with several others on the topic of dealing with apostates and Gentiles was omitted from the original Terumas HaDeshen out of fear of the censor.
+Interestingly this responsum along with several others on the topic of dealing with apostates and Gentiles was omitted from the original Terumas HaDeshen because of the censor.
 The responsa were printed at the end of the sefer in certain editions.

-In accordance with his ruling the Rema [Shulchan Arukh, Yoreh De'ah 148:12] writes: “If a person wishes to send a gift to a gentile on the eighth day after Nittel which they call New Year’s when they view it as a good omen if they receive a gift — he should send it the night before.
+The preferred Hilchos is for Jews to send gifts to non-Jews on the 7th day Eve of 8th Kalenda rather than Nittel Day itself.
+In accordance with Isserlin's ruling the Rema [Shulchan Arukh, Yoreh De'ah 148:12] writes: “If a person wishes to send a gift to a gentile on the eighth day after Nittel which they call New Year’s when they view it as a good omen if they receive a gift — he should send it the night before.
 (The words in italics were censored from later editions.)

 Hence, despite the recent attempts from some quarters to suggest the opposite, Nittel is clearly not such a radical departure” from the Christian tradition at all.
 But this isn’t to suggest that it is somehow less Jewish.

 This history is a tale of two unequal communities buffeted between social conditions that drew them together despite the distinctive communal needs that pushed them apart.
 The customary system fulfilled a widespread and urgent need within the early modern Jewish communities of central and eastern Europe.
-It was dangerously dark deathly cold, food was scarce and wild animals were hungry.
+It was dangerously dark, deathly cold, food was scarce and hungry wild animals surrounded the Shtetl's at this time of the year.
 It was best to have get togethers at home.
+The rest is just sophistry.